The true story of Florence Foster Jenkins, the worst singer in the world

 Open Reading and Audition Information

-Open Reading on Thursday 12th September 2019.
+Open Reading on Saturday 22nd September 2019 at 14:00 in the theatre bar.
 Anyone interested in auditioning or who just enjoys reading plays is very warmly welcomed.

 For more information and audition pieces, please contact the director Anne-marie Greene by emailing email@example.com